VariantSync/DiffDetective/README.md

 Our [appendix][appendix] consists of:
 1. An extended formalization of our concepts in the [Haskell][haskell] programming language.
 The corresponding source code is also part of this replication package (see below).
 2. The proofs for (a) the completeness of variation tree diffs to represent edits to variation trees, and (b) the completeness and unambiguity of our elementary edit patterns.
 3. An inspection of edit patterns from related work to show that existing patterns are either composite patterns built from our elementary patterns or similar to our elementary patterns.
+The used diffs of these patterns can also be found in [docs/compositepatterns](docs/compositepatterns).
 4. The complete results of our validation for all 44 datasets.

 ## 3. Haskell Formalization